RUNYAN LAKE INC.

 Sewer System

-Livingston County Regional Sewer System
+Livingston Regional Sewer System

 History: During the period of 1988 to 1991, the properties around Runyan Lake were connected to a community septic system.
 This system, which had its leaching beds, or septic fields, located away from the lake, began the process of protecting and cleaning the waters of Runyan Lake.